OC-ComputerScience/java-example-programs/README.md

-# oop-example-programs
+# 01 Temperature Converter
-This repo holds 17 example Java programs.
+This program will convert temperatures from Celsius to Fahrenheit.